bobtsang/bobtsang.github.io/_posts/2020-03-18-Business-Intelligence.markdown

 ### OLAP vs.OLTP vs. HTAP

-Traditionally speaking, `OLTP` is more like a row-based storage engine, supporting high concurrency and strong consistency.
+Traditionally speaking, `OLTP` is more likely to be a row-based storage engine, supporting high concurrency and strong consistency.
 Each request modifies no more than few rows of data.
+And `OLAP` is likely to be a columnar databases, in which we can process batch historical information.

 ## Reference